ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ### Included/Required:
 All work described in the Additional Implementation Details section below is required.

-### Optional:
+### Not included:
+- Data Portal updates or any upcoming metadata-related services.
+This is purely for file upload.
-Add email notifications for important events related to archival.
+- Add email notifications for important events related to archival.
 This could include, for example, a notification conveying that all files in a Research Data Upload Box have been successfully archived, or that there was a problem with file XYZ during interrogation.
 To prevent scope creep, this should *probably* be done in another epic, but we should keep that potential requirement in mind during development.

-Add audit events -- can also be performed in a separate epic.

-### Not included:
-Data Portal updates or any upcoming metadata-related services.
-This is purely for file upload.
+- Event discovery or publication for auditing purposes

 ## User Journeys (optional)